 "If you do request a service starts straightaway, you still have the right to cancel, but you must pay for the value of the service that is provided up to the point you cancel," Boore says.

 And if your adventures lead you to purchasing goods that are faulty or from an untrustworthy site, Section 75 of the Consumer Credit Act has you covered.

-that act as an intermediary between consumer and supplier
+- Websites that act as an intermediary between consumer and supplier (such as Amazon Marketplace).

 - Avoid buyer's remorse this holiday season – For many Brits, December means spending.
 But come January, you may regret the previous month's budget ...